agrawalprayer/coursera-html/README.md

-# Rekindled
+# rekindled
-  Webspace created and maintained by Prarthana Agrawal
+webspace created and maintained by Prarthana Agrawal
+- for CV
+- for internship resources
+- other research information